DataMonki/_DataMonki.github.io/_posts/2018-07-15-31-Adding-Machine-Learning-Technologies-to-your-Business-Model.md

 [Machine learning with Bayes]

 __Predictive analytics:__ This is used to make predictions with regression methods.
-You could use this method to estimate sales that result from the dollar you spend on say a marketing program.</div>
+You could use this method to estimate sales that result from the dollar you spend on say a marketing program.

 ![Adding Machine Learning Technologies to Your Business Modeli2](/images/Add Machine Learning to Your Business Model2.png "Predictive analytics")